Phibro Animal Health (NASDAQ:PAHC) Updates Q4 2021 Earnings Guidance

-Phibro Animal Health (NASDAQ:PAHC) updated its fourth quarter 2021 earnings guidance on Thursday morning.
-The company provided EPS guidance of 0.300-0.320 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.280.
+Phibro Animal Health (NASDAQ:PAHC) updated its fourth quarter 2021 earnings guidance on Thursday.
+The company provided earnings per share (EPS) guidance of 0.300-0.320 for the period, compared to the Thomson Reuters consensus estimate of $0.280.
 The company issued revenue guidance of $213 million-$217 million, compared to the consensus revenue estimate of $200.14 million.Phibro Animal Health also updated its FY 2021 guidance to 1.250-1.270 EPS.

-Phibro Animal Health (NASDAQ:PAHC) last released its earnings results on Thursday, May 6th.
-The company reported $0.34 EPS for the quarter, topping analysts’ consensus estimates of $0.31 by $0.03.
-Phibro Animal Health had a net margin of 5.37% and a return on equity of 23.70%.
-Sell-side analysts expect that Phibro Animal Health will post 1.06 earnings per share for the current year.

-Separately, Morgan Stanley lifted their target price on shares of Phibro Animal Health from $19.00 to $22.00 and gave the stock an underweight rating in a research note on Thursday.
+Separately, Morgan Stanley lifted their price objective on shares of Phibro Animal Health from $19.00 to $22.00 and gave the company an underweight rating in a research report on Wednesday.

 About Phibro Animal Health